 FACT CHECK: Can Trump Legally Keep Former Staff Quiet?
 Probably Not

-At Tuesday's White House briefing, press secretary Sarah Sanders misleadingly asserted that Trump administration's use of nondisclosure agreements both during and after government employment was very common.
+At Tuesday's White House briefing, press secretary Sarah Sanders misleadingly asserted that the Trump administration's use of nondisclosure agreements both during and after government employment was very common.

 "Despite contrary opinion, it's actually very normal.
 And every administration prior to the Trump administration has had NDAs, particularly specific for anyone that had a security clearance." said Sanders.

-Sanders was correct in saying government security clearances include nondisclosure agreements (NDAs).
+Sanders was correct in saying government security clearances include nondisclosure agreements.
 But she mixed national security with presidential politics when she applied that standard to the NDAs drawn up by the Trump campaign and the White House.

-"The government does not impose nondisclosure agreements on former federal employees with respect to any unclassified information, no matter how 'confidential,' sensitive or embarrassing," said Bradley Moss, a Washington, D.C. attorney who practices federal employment and national security clearance law, in an interview with NPR's Morning Edition.
+"The government does not impose nondisclosure agreements on former federal employees with respect to any unclassified information, no matter how 'confidential,' sensitive or embarrassing," said Bradley Moss, a Washington, D.C., attorney who practices federal employment and national security clearance law, in an interview with NPR's Morning Edition.

-Trump apprentice-turned-aide-turned-antagonist Omarosa Manigault Newman has made public the NDA she refused to sign when she was fired from her post as a White House senior aide.
-The agreement would have come with a $15,000 a month job on the campaign committee, which she rejected.
+Trump apprentice turned aide turned antagonist Omarosa Manigault Newman has made public the NDA she refused to sign when she was fired from her post as a White House senior aide.
+The agreement would have come with a $15,000-a-month job on the campaign committee, which she rejected.
 White House staffers have also reportedly been asked to sign NDAs as a condition of their employment even though the agreements are unlikely to hold up in court.

-Past White House staffers disputed Sanders' claim that nondisclosure agreements were common in past administrations.
-Ari Fleischer, a press secretary for President George W. Bush wrote on Twitter, "On the NDA issue, it's simple: WH aides with access to classified info sign a form in which they commit not to disclose classified information to unauthorized people.
+Past White House staffers disputed Sanders' claim that nondisclosure agreements were common in other administrations.
+Ari Fleischer, a press secretary for President George W. Bush, wrote on Twitter, "On the NDA issue, it's simple: WH aides with access to classified info sign a form in which they commit not to disclose classified information to unauthorized people.
 Beyond that, there were no NDAs while I was press secretary."

 On the NDA issue, it’s simple: WH aides with access to classified info sign a form in which they commit not to disclose classified information to unauthorized people.
 Beyond that, there were no NDAs while I was press secretary.— Ari Fleischer (@AriFleischer) August 14, 2018